Connect with us

 Fallout

 There will be challenges in the real estate industry adopting new technology.
 What will happen to the workers?
-If automation is used for some of the tasks instead of people, likely, they will no longer be required in real estate transactions.
+If automation is used for some tasks instead of people, they will likely no longer be required in real estate transactions.
 Automation can carry out repetitive tasks in real estate, including:

 • Marketing